 Be Prepared for the Unexpected

 When you walk into that room on test day there’s no telling how you’re going to feel or what you’re going to experience.
 There’s no way to know what the specific content in front of you is going to be or how difficult you’re going to find it.
 So, be prepared for anything to happen.
 Be prepared for something you’ve never seen before to be in that text or for you to experience feelings that you haven’t had before.
 If you’re prepared for anything, it’s not going to get the better of you.

 Based on these points, take a deep breath, and read aloud the given passage.
 Make sure to incorporate the strategies we listed above as you read.

 - Sample question of read aloud

 The qualifications gained and the skills developed on this course will provide a good basis for gaining employment in office work.
 In addition to word processing, the course also covers spreadsheets, computerised accounting, databases and desktop publishing.
-All students are given chances to develop their confidence, and advice and information is given on job search skills, presentation techniques and personal appearance.
+All students are given chances to develop their confidence, and advice and information are given on job search skills, presentation techniques, and personal appearance.